News & Events

 We've designed our tennis bracelet with two secure locking mechanisms - so you won't have a repeat of the 1987 US Open!
 The first lock works with a dainty lever that locks the bracelet in place.
 The second lock is a 'tongue' insured into the lock box, which will only be unlocked with the button.

 For those who cannot get enough of their tennis bracelet, we have a range of tennis jewellery for you to wear alongside.
-Our sparkling diamond necklaces and glamorous diamond rings, are the perfect companion to your bracelet - ensuring you sparkle in every room.
+Our sparkling tennis necklaces and glamorous diamond rings, are the perfect companion to your bracelet - ensuring you sparkle in every room.

 Top Tips for Styling Tennis Jewellery